gravitl/netmaker-docs/oauth.rst

 In order to use OAuth, configure your OAuth provider (GitHub, Google, Azure AD).

-You must configure your provider (except for Azure AD) to use the Netmaker Dashboard URI dashboard.<netmaker.base.domain> as the origin URL.
+You must configure your provider (except for Azure AD) to use the Netmaker Dashboard URI: dashboard.<netmaker.base.domain> as the origin URL.

 For example: `https://dashboard.netmaker.mydomain.com`

-You must configure your provider to use the Netmaker API URI redirect route with the following format: https://api.<netmaker base domain>/api/oauth/callback.
+You must configure your provider to use the Netmaker API URI redirect route with the following format: api.<netmaker base domain>/api/oauth/callback

 For example: `https://api.netmaker.mydomain.com/api/oauth/callback`